lsst-ts/ts_mtdometrajectory/doc/index.rst

 MTDomeTrajectory can be fully exercised without hardware by running the `MTMount CSC`_ and `MTDome CSC`_ in simulation mode.
 MTDomeTrajectory does not have a simulation mode of its own.

-.. _lsst.ts.MTDomeTrajectory-configuration:
+.. _lsst.ts.mtdometrajectory-configuration:

 Configuration
 -------------

-Configuration is defined by `CONFIG_SCHEMA <https://github.com/lsst-ts/ts_MTDomeTrajectory/blob/develop/python/lsst/ts/MTDomeTrajectory/config_schema.py>`_.
+Configuration is defined by `CONFIG_SCHEMA <https://github.com/lsst-ts/ts_mtdometrajectory/blob/develop/python/lsst/ts/mtdometrajectory/config_schema.py>`_.
 Configuration primarily consists of specifying the control algorithm and its associated parameters.

-.. _lsst.ts.MTDomeTrajectory-configuration-algorithms:
+.. _lsst.ts.mtdometrajectory-configuration-algorithms:

 Available algorithms: